-We need to call out the lies, propaganda, misinformation, racism, and move toward fascicm every time we see it or hear it.
+We need to call out the lies, propaganda, misinformation, racism, and attempted move toward fascicm every time we see it or hear it.
 That might be as simple as writing a comment on a feed.
 Because every time we throw up our hands and let the trolls post because we don’t want to get into arguments, the trolls have won.
-Or this might mean restating the truth when someone brings it up.
+Or this might mean restating the truth when someone posts or states misinformation.
 It might mean joining marches or working with other groups to combine our voices.

 This also means holding people who post or promote noxious views accountable for their words and actions.
 It’s easy to look and sound tough in an online forum or when you’re in a crowd of “tough guys” who have formed a “militia.”
 It’s harder when people know who you are and where you work, and when your job or business is being affected.
-It’s easy for them to dismiss anyone who disagrees with them by calling them a “libtard” or by telling them to stop (gasp) watching MSNBC (few “liberals” I know even watch MSNBC).
+It’s easy for them to dismiss anyone who disagrees with them by calling them a “libtard,” by making personal attacks, or by waving a flag that says “f — k your feelings.”
 It’s harder for them to disregard a paying customer or a bad business review.

 We need to call out people who would promote racism, inequity, and fascist government in any form.
 To do this:

 - Call them out.
 Name their words and actions as racist, sexist, violent, unconstitutional, or unChristian.